-The HPS Board of Education meets in regular session monthly, with special meetings as needed.
+The HPS Board of Education meets in as needed.
 All meetings are open to the public and follow the Open Meetings Act as established by statute.
 Meeting agendas are available online and Board policies are posted on the school website.